 The engineering degrees offered in the Faculty of Physical and Mathematical Sciences at University of Chile and Universidad de Concepción have a broad background in basic science with a two-year common plan and a solid presence of mathematics courses.
 On average, researchers in the CMM give more than 50 classes per year in these common plans with an annual through put of approximately 3.500 students.
 This fact translates into a large impact on the education of new engineers, who benefit from the experience in basic and applied research that the CMM’s members have.

-On the other hand, the objective of the undergraduate degree program in mathematical civil engineering imparted by the Department of Mathematical Engineering at UCH and UdeC is to provide a solid grounding in applied mathematics that will enable our graduates to confront complex engineering problems by formulating and solving models using advanced mathematical tools.
+On the other hand, the objective of the undergraduate degree program in mathematical civil engineering imparted by the Department of Mathematical Engineering at Uchile and the Department of Mathematical Engineering at UdeC is to provide a solid grounding in applied mathematics that will enable our graduates to confront complex engineering problems by formulating and solving models using advanced mathematical tools.
 In recent years, enrollments in the degree have increased significantly.
 This growth can be explained by the interest that the CMM awakens in students since it gives them a window into applications and mathematical research of the highest standard.